Vice President Mike Pence headlines 'Keep America Great' rally in Tampa

 Outside St. Mark’s Catholic Church, a few dozen protestors rallied against the administration’s policies on issues like the environment and immigration.

-Inside the church hall, Vice President Pence also focused on topics that resonate with the administration’s religious base.
+Inside the Venetian Event Center Vice President Pence also focused on topics that resonate with the administration’s religious base.

 “This president in this administration will always stand for the religious freedom of every American of every faith,” he said.

-Note: Editor's note: A previous version of this story states Vice President Pence was at St. Mark’s Catholic Church.
-The story has been updated to reflect that Vice President Pence spoke at the Venetian Event Center.